 Each machine on market includes one blade.
-Usually, this is wood blade.
-If you are planning to cut other types of material we will advise you to buy additional blade which can cut that material.
+Usually, this is the wood blade.
+If you are planning to cut other types of material we will advise you to buy an additional blade which can cut that material.

-Additional blade is always a good choice.
+The additional blade is always a good choice.
 Your blades will live longer if you use them properly.
 Check out some of the available blades below.

 You should also have in mind that you will have to change blade once, so be sure to check is that an easy process.
-You can always check our advices for blade changing HERE.
+You can always check our advice for blade changing HERE.